Arguggi/arguggi.co.uk/_posts/2014-10-20-I-Just-Want-It-To-Work.markdown

 Of the 1176 pkgs, 28 are from the AUR ( Given by `pacman -Qqm | wc -l` ).

 I usually `pacman -Syu` (update all pkgs) every day.

+You can find a simple table listing all the problems [here]( /blog/list.html ).